 4.30 Protected areas and protected species play an important role in conserving biodiversity through giving legal protection to some of the rarest or best examples of habitats and species.
-However, the Cairngorms have many other habitats, networks of habitats and species that are not protected but that are also important to the biodiversity and ecosystems of the Park and developments which enhance or restore such habitats, networks will be encouraged.
+However, the Cairngorms have many other habitats, networks of habitats and species that are not implemented through the planning process.
+Together with the above, the implementation of the Policy will be carried and Planning Advice Note 60.